 5. Tax software can help

-Electronic tax programs offer an advantage over traditional pen and paper tax preparation because, as long as you enter your information accurately, they ensure that you receive the tax benefits you deserve.
+Electronic tax programs offer an advantage over traditional pen and paper tax preparation because, as long as you enter your information accurately, they can ensure that you receive the tax benefits you deserve.

-Like everything else associated with the IRS, it doesn't pay to be dishonest.
-The IRS may reduce or even revoke a filer's access to the Earned Income Tax Credit for a number of years if the agency determines the filer committed fraud or flouted the rules to obtain the credit.
+The IRS may reduce or even revoke a filer's access to the Earned Income Credit for a number of years if the agency determines the filer committed fraud or flouted the rules to obtain the credit.

 - If the IRS finds that someone recklessly disregarded the rules to increase the credit, it may prohibit the filer from receiving the credit for two years, after which the filer would have to file a special request form to apply for the right to claim the credit.

-- In the event the IRS determines a filer has supplied fraudulent financial information to claim the EITC, it may penalize the filer by disallowing the credit for 10 years.
+- In the event the IRS determines a filer has supplied fraudulent financial information to claim the EIC, it may penalize the filer by disallowing the credit for 10 years.

 These penalties do not apply to math or clerical errors.